Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Explain the memory advantages of NumPy arrays
 - Demonstrate vectorized operations vs explicit loops
 - Import NumPy using the standard convention

+> **INSTRUCTOR NOTES**: Emphasize that understanding these differences is fundamental to making good design choices.
+After this section, they should never wonder "why NumPy?" again.

 ### What is NumPy?